Engee documentation

 To use this parameter, select the Specify atmospheric parameters checkbox.

-Dry air pressure (Pa) is the atmospheric pressure of dry air
+Dry air pressure (Pa) — atmospheric pressure of dry air

-Atmospheric pressure of dry air specified as a positive real scalar.
-The value of this parameter by default corresponds to one standard atmosphere.
+Atmospheric pressure of dry air, given as a positive real scalar.
+The default value of this parameter corresponds to one standard atmosphere.
 The unit of measurement is Pa.

 Dependencies